dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-Expectation.md

 ## Intro

-In here I will set some notation of the mathematical expectation of discrete and continuous Random Variable (RV).
+In here I will set a notation of the mathematical expectation of discrete and continuous Random Variable (RV).

 The idea is to outline some of the most important notations, properties and rules.